ABOUT OUR SCHOOL

 JB Aeronautics is located at 4955 East Andersen Ave, Suite 117, in the Fly-In Office Center next to the FAA Flight Standards Office.
 Its current facility consists of a briefing, study and dispatch areas and a Frasca 142 (ATD) multiengine flight simulator.
 The airplane flight line is directly outside its office and easily accessible.

 JB Aeronautics is located at the Fresno Yosemite International Airport which is an ideal airport for flight training.
 It is served by a number of major airlines and is home to the F-15 fighter wing of the California Air National Guard.
 It is located in Class C Airspace with 24 hour ATC tower and terminal radar approach control facilities.
-The airport has two parallel runways which allow for simultaneous takeoffs and landings as well as ILS, VOR, Localizer and GPS approaches.
-The level of airport activity and varied mix of aircraft and flight operations insure our students of a wide range of flying experience.
+The airport has two parallel runways which allow for simultaneous takeoffs and landings as well as ILS, Localizer and GPS approaches.
+The level of airport activity and varied mix of aircraft and flight operations insure our students receive a wide range of flying experience.

 WHY FLY THE PIPER TOMAHAWK?

 We use the Piper Tomahawk because it has proven itself to be a great flight trainer over the years.
 It was originally designed and built by Piper in the late 70s based on the input of hundreds of flight instructors throughout the industry.
 Every aspect of the airplane design took into account their specific wants and needs.
 Over the next 4 years Piper built 2500 airplanes many of which are still in service today.
 Designed with comfort, visibility and performance in mind, it’s become known as the little airplane with the big airplane heart.
 And by that I mean, it flies and handles like a much larger airplane.
 All an all, I believe it is one of the best attitude flying trainers available anywhere, and that is because of: